rantisijaber/Book-Library/README.md

 # **Library Management System**

-This Spring Boot application provides a RESTful API and a Thymeleaf-powered frontend for managing a library.
+This Spring Boot application provides a RESTful API and a Javascript and Thymeleaf managed frontend for managing a library.
 Users can Create, Read, Update, and Delete (CRUD) book records, with all changes reflected in a MySQL database.

 ![Screenshot](src/main/resources/static/images/book-library-project.png)